Maximus Inc.: Citizen services

+Federal/National Agencies

+Maximus supports federal/national agencies in the design, implementation, and management of business processes and enabling technologies to achieve specific programmatic missions.
+This includes support for the Defense Information Systems Agency, Energy Department and the Securities and Exchange Commission (SEC).
+Maximus also contracts with the Internal Revenue Service (IRS) to modernize the agency's technology infrastructure and provides NextGen Business Process Operations Support Services for the Department of Education.

 Awards and recognitions

-Gartner selected Maximus as the overall winner of the 2011 Business Process Management (BPM) Program of the Year.
-Maximus was also awarded top honors for the "Most Innovative Use" of BPM.
+Gartner selected Maximus as the winner of its 2011 Business Process Management (BPM) Program of the Year.
+The same year, Gartner recognized Maximus for business performance management.

-Several Maximus customer contact centers were recognized by BenchmarkPortal.
-BenchmarkPortal has recognized the Maximus Mass Health and Georgia Families Customer Contact Service Operations Centers, the California Health Care Options Call Center, the New York Medicaid Choice Call Center, and the Texas Eligibility Support Services Customer Contact Center.

-DeltaWare, a subsidiary of Maximus, has been ranked one of the Top Places to Work for three consecutive years (2012, 2011 and 2010) by Atlantic Canada's Top Employers Competition.

-In 2015, Maximus was recognized as one of the Top Companies to work for in the Washington, D.C. area by the Washington Post.
+In 2015, Maximus was recognized as one of the Top Companies to work in the Washington, D.C. area by the Washington Post.
 In 2017, Fortune Magazine named Maximus to its annual World's Most Admired Companies list.
+Military Times honored Maximus as a Top Employer for veterans in 2020.